JackGBray/Qiskit-Spring-Fest-Monash/README.md

 No prior quantum knowledge is expected — we’ll guide you from the basics all the way to running your first circuits on a real quantum computer.

-📅 Date: 29th October 2025

-🕙 Time: 10:00 AM – 3:30 PM

-📍 Location: Monash Clayton Campus, Room to be confirmed closer to the event

 ## Event Agenda / Schedule